peteroupc/peteroupc.github.io/bernsupp.md

 - _&eta;_(_k_) = &Phi;(1, 2, (ln(_k_)+ln(7)+6)/ln(2))\*4/ln(2)<sup>2</sup>,

-where &Phi; is the Lerch transcendent.
+where &Phi;(.) is the Lerch transcendent.
 This _&eta;_ matches the _&eta;_ given in the scheme above.
 That scheme then follows from Theorems 1 and 2, as well as from part 1 of Proposition 1 because _f_ is concave.

 The following SymPy code is an example of finding the parameters for this approximation scheme.